thiagofernandocosta/docker-running-apache2/README.md

 > docker-compose up

-    * After running check your browse acessing localhost, for default is configured to access port 80
+    * After running check your browse acessing __localhost__, for default is configured to access port 80.